vijaysingla/CarNd-TrafficClassifierProject/writeup.md

 ![alt text][image3] ![alt text][image4] ![alt text][image5]
 ![alt text][image6] ![alt text][image7]

+The first image is difficult to predict due to presence of watermark and background object.
+The second image does not have any background object but still has watermark that might cause issues in prediction .
+The third image i.e stop sign is of low contrast that might cause some issues in prediction.The fourth image is easy to predict.
+The fifth image although very clear and easy to detect, still has some characters written at the bottom that seems to be from another language , might cause some issues.

 ####  Model's predictions on these new traffic signs
 Here are the results of the prediction: